wp-plugins/wptouch/readme.txt

 == Changelog ==

+= Version 1.9.19.1 =
+* Localization fixes and updates, including missing translatable text
+* Removed code which could cause a redeclare error is Super Cache is installed

 = Version 1.9.19 =
 * Added: Compat for Share and Follow plugin
 * Added: Missing localization code, .pot file for translations (submit yours to translation@wptouch.com)